January 10, 2022

 - The FCA has published expectations for general insurance firms during the pandemic.

-- It expects firms to be aware of the scope of the cover it provides and what exemptions apply – and to make this information readily available to consumers online and through call centres.
+- It expects firms to be aware of the scope of the cover it provides and what exemptions apply – and to make this information readily available to consumers online and through call centers.

 Senior Managers and Certification Regime (SM&CR)